d12frosted/elpa-mirror/gnu/vertico-readme.txt

   We maintain small extension packages to Vertico in this repository in the subdirectory [extensions/].
 The extensions are installed together with Vertico if you pull the package from ELPA.
-The extensions are of course inactive by default and can be enabled manually if desired.
+The extensions are inactive by default and can be enabled manually if desired.
 Furthermore it is possible to install all of the files separately, both `vertico.el' and the `vertico-*.el' extensions.
   Currently the following extensions come with the Vertico ELPA package:

   • [vertico-buffer]: `vertico-buffer-mode' to display Vertico in a separate buffer.